NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

 * Talking to the device is a bit awkward.
 It feels like the first days of talking to Siri or Alexa, but we assume this will become more confortable over time.
-* The "action words" will also take some time getting used to; however in practice, we assume that an NLP pipeline will be used to make the interactions more natural.
+* The "action words" ("Hey Sous" or "Let's Make ___") will also take some time getting used to; however in practice, we assume that an NLP pipeline will be used to make the interactions more natural.
-* We initially assumed the device would just be mounted on the top of the fridge area, but then tried interacting with the device in multiple fridge types (at both my dorm and Sachin's house) and realized that the "static" viewpoint made seing the light uncomfortable if the fridge was too low (in configurations where the freezer is on top).
+* We initially assumed the device would just be mounted on the top of the fridge area, but then tried interacting with the device in multiple fridge types and sizes (at both my dorm and Sachin's house) and realized that the "static" viewpoint made seing the light uncomfortable if the fridge was too low (in configurations where the freezer is on top).
 * Regardless of the position, however, there is the feeling of always needing to "look back at the device" to see its response.
 The best analogy to this is trying to use "vanilla ChatGPT" for code where you need to constantly switch between your editor and the chat window.
 Instead, something like "cursor" where the device doesn't distract the user from the task of cooking seems like the more natural solution.
 However, we concede that this is a function of the device being singular and only communicating through light.